 During March 2016, we began our latest animal experiment.
 This experiment will involve scar ablation training and testing of our new scar ablation analogs.
 The goal is to improve scar disruption using rose-Bengal.

 A $125,000 grant was awarded to Dr. Ann Parr of the University of Minnesota Stem Cell Institute.
 This grant is part of the Omnibus Higher Education Bill.
-Spinal Cord Society funds will be leveraged with this grant for the purpose of a collaboration effort involving a combination therapy with rose-Bengal and human induced pluripotent stem cells (hIPSC) derived oligodendrocyte precursor cells (OPC's).
+Spinal Cord Society funds will be leveraged with this grant for the purpose of a collaboration effort involving a combination therapy with rose-Bengal and hIPSC (human induced pluripotent stem cells)-derived OPC's (oligodendrocyte progenitor cells).

-The Spinal Cord Society laboratory in Ft.
+The Spinal Cord Society Research Center in Ft.
 Collins, Colorado was formally closed on March 2, 2015.

-During April 2013, as part of our collaborative effort with the University of Minnesota, the Spinal Cord Society Research center commenced an animal experiment involving the transplantation of oligodendrocyte precursor cells (OPCs) along with the lamina propria of olfactory mucosa into our chronic rat model.
-Additionally, tail nerve electrical stimulation (TANES) will follow to promote functional recovery.
+During April 2013, as part of our collaborative effort with the University of Minnesota, the Spinal Cord Society Research Center commenced an animal experiment involving the transplantation of OPC's (oligodendrocyte progenitor cells) along with the lamina propria of olfactory mucosa into our chronic rat model.
+Additionally, TANES (tail and nerve electrical stimulation) will follow to promote functional recovery.
 This study is projected to end in May 2014.

 In December 2012, the Spinal Cord Society Research Center began a collaborative effort with Dr. Ann Parr, Assistant Professor, at the Department of Neurosurgery's Stem Cell Institute at the University of Minnesota.

-In October 2012, Dr. Shu-xin Zhang, Spinal Cord Society Research Scientist, was invited to visit Sun Yat-sen University School of Medicine in Guangzhou, China and give a talk about our research results in glial scar ablation and tail nerve electrical stimulation for functional recovery after spinal cord injury.
-A collaboration between Dr. Zhang and Dr. Yuang-Shan Zeng, professor and head of Department of Histology and Embryology and co-director of Spinal Cord Injury Institute of Sun Yat-sen University School of Medicine, is underway.
+In October 2012, Dr. Shu-xin Zhang, Spinal Cord Society Research Scientist, was invited to visit Sun Yat-sen University School of Medicine in Guangzhou, China and give a talk about our research results in glial scar ablation and TANES (tail and nerve electrical stimulation) for functional recovery after spinal cord injury.
+A collaboration between Dr. Zhang and Dr. Yuang-Shan Zeng, Professor and Head of Department of Histology and Embryology and Co-director of Spinal Cord Injury Institute of Sun Yat-sen University School of Medicine, is underway.